mlengineershub/QuickDraw-ML/README.md

 ### Dataset Setup Functions
 A suite of functions are provided to streamline the process of preparing the QuickDraw dataset.
 These include downloading, splitting into train/test sets, and preprocessing.

-### Demo Notebooks
-A collection of notebooks within the repository serve as practical demonstrations for the implemented classes and techniques.
-These demos provide insights into how the training classes are applied and evaluate the efficacy of the models trained.

 ## Project Structure

 Below is the project structure, detailing the main folders and their contents: